-Our risk management governance approach includes the Board of Directors (the "Board") and certain of its committees; the Management Committee and business line management of our broker-dealer subsidiary LPL Financial LLC ("LPL Financial"); the Risk Oversight Committee (the "ROC") of LPL Financial and its subcommittees; the Policy Committee of LPL Financial; the Internal Audit Department of LPL Financial; and the Governance, Risk, and Compliance ("GRC") Department of LPL Financial.
+Our risk management governance approach includes the Board and certain of its committees; the Management Committee and business line management of our broker-dealer subsidiary LPL Financial; the Risk Oversight Committee (the "ROC") of LPL Financial and its subcommittees; the Policy Committee of LPL Financial; the Internal Audit Department of LPL Financial; and the Governance, Risk, and Compliance ("GRC") Department of LPL Financial.
 We regularly reevaluate and, when necessary, modify our processes to improve the identification and escalation of risks and events.